alirk/alirk.github.io/_pages/about.md

 Students
 ======

-- Supervision
+- Supervision at the University of Oslo
 	- Zhiyuan Wu, Ph.D. in progress, University of Oslo.

-- Co-supervision in ML-related Projects
+- Co-supervision at the University of Toronto and EPFL
 	- Thomas Michaelsen Pethick, Ph.D. in progress, EPFL.
 	- Igor Krawczuk, Ph.D. in progress, EPFL.
 	- Fabian Latorre, Ph.D. in progress, EPFL.